tomster/git-svn-helpers/README.txt

    clone`` command). *However*, ``git clone`` currently doesn't preserve the svn information of the source.
 That means we couldn't dcommit from our cloned repository!
 Eventually, this should be fixed up-stream in git svn.

- * Don't insist on the directory name of the checkout being identical to the package name

  * add support for custom svn layout